materiaraiding/materiaraiding-old/_ultimate/uwu.md

 See how when **Mistral Song** affected players stand on the yellow spot, both tanks will successfully intercept the attack - this best describes how and why tanks should stand slightly apart within the southwest quadrant.

-When the mechanic begins, Ifrit will cast {% glossary Eruptions} on 3 players. **Double check your feet** to see if you are one of these players.
+When the mechanic begins, Ifrit will cast {% glossary Eruptions %} on 3 players. **Double check your feet** to see if you are one of these players.
 Everyone should then begin to converge towards the centre.

 {: .warning}
 From this point, make a big deal of **never running to the wall at any point**.
 There will be feathers rotating around the perimeters of the arena that simply mean death if you touch them.

-Those with {% glossary Eruptions} - continue passing through the middle.
-One of the players with {% glossary Eruptions}* will be targeted to be stunned in a **Granite Gaol** - this player needs to move to Waymark 4 and stay there (the Eruption will not kill you so don't stress).
+Those with {% glossary Eruptions %} - continue passing through the middle.
+One of the players with {% glossary Eruptions %}* will be targeted to be stunned in a **Granite Gaol** - this player needs to move to Waymark 4 and stay there (the Eruption will not kill you so don't stress).

 The remaining 2 players will *reach* Waymark 4, but then move **northwards** to avoid the Eruption AoE and not walk into the wall.
 The **Granite Gaol** will become targetable and begin casting **Granite Impact**.
 This is a DPS check - take down the add before the cast, otherwise it will result in wipe-causing raid damage.
 As you attack the gaol, there will be 2 sets of {% glossary Feather Rain %} to dodge.